 Notary service is offered at Quincy Public Library as a service to the community.
-A public notary is almost always available during Library hours.
+Notary service is available during most Library hours.
+However, we strongly recommend you make an appointment to ensure a notary is available at a time that is convenient for you.
+Please call (217) 223-1309 ext 502 or ext 201 to schedule your appointment.
 The service is offered at the Reference Desk (under the “Ask Here” sign) and in the Library’s Administration Office.

 The purpose of notarization is to prevent fraud and forgery.
 A notary acts as an official and unbiased witness to the identity of persons who comes before the notary for a specific purpose.
 Notaries do not have authority to provide legal advice unless he or she is also an attorney.